Hamburg, AR

 168 people

-As of 2023, 5.31% of Hamburg, AR residents (159 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 5.31% of Hamburg, AR residents (159 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Hamburg, AR was 6.02%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Hamburg, AR compared to that of it's neighboring and parent geographies.